 - Campaign C: 798 clicks, $15,982 in revenue

-They’re all roughly the same size with the same amounts of complexity.
+They’re all roughly the same size with the same amount of complexity.

-If you spend equals amount of time in all three campaigns and improve them equally by 10%, the return on your time would differ greatly:
+If you spend equal amounts of time on all three campaigns and improve them equally by 10%, the return on your time would differ greatly:

 - Campaign A: $38,547 in added revenue